-Although the Court in the abovementioned cases did not recognize that the use of embryos for specific purposes is a 'delicate moral and ethical question' on that it does extend either, effectively circumventing the question.
-We may ask the question what the real objective of the Court might be.
-If the Court were judgement of Vo v.
-France, deciding that the use of embryos for specific purposes is a 'delicate moral and ethical question' on which there is no wide consensus, and thus Member States should be afforded a wide margin of appreciation.
-It runs contrary to the majority opinion, that to rule that Article 2 does or does not extend to the unborn child, it would not change the current practice as most national regulations already protect the foetus on various grounds including ethical, religious, and cultural ones.
+Although the Court in the abovementioned cases did not recognize that Article 2 extends to the child before birth, it did not dismiss the interpretation, that it does extend either, effectively circumventing the guestion.26 We may ask the question what the real objective to rule that Article 2 does or does not extend to the unborn child, it would not change the current practice as most national regulations already protect the foetus on various grounds including ethical, religious, and cultural ones.
 The most logical answer to the indecisiveness of the ECtHR is that it wants to retain the competence to determine the exact scope of the right to life provided by Article 2 for any new challenges which may arise in the future.
 This theory is further supported by the notion that in its case-law, the Court considers the Convention a 'living-instrument which must be interpreted in the light of present-day conditions'.27 Although the Court still has not given a response to the Convention's applicability to the prenatal child, the voices urging a definite standpoint on the matter are growing stronger.

 In Parrillo v.
 Italy,28 the applicant wanted to donate embryos created through IVF to scientific research.
 Her request was refused, as such research was banned under Italian law.
 The applicant thus turned to the ECtHR, claiming that the relevant law is incompatible with the Convention.
-The Court, reinforced its case law, effectively repeating its iudgement of Vo v.
-France, deciding that the use of embryos for specific purposes is a 'delicate moral and ethical question' on which there is no wide consensus, and thus Member States should be afforded a wide margin of appreciation.29 It runs contrary to the majority opinion, that own reasoning in the forms of either concurring or dissenting opinions, some of them expressly urging the Court to finally take a firm stance in the question, and asking whether the Convention's fuzzy wording (namely, the wording of 'everyone' in Article 2, and the wording of 'others' in Article 8) extends the unborn child or not.30
+The Court, reinforced its case law, effectively repeating its judgement of Vo v.
+France, deciding that the use of embryos for specific purposes is a 'delicate moral and ethical question' on which there is no wide consensus, and thus Member States should be afforded a wide margin of appreciation.29 It runs contrary to the majority opinion, that of the Court might be.
+If the Court were 11 out of the 17 Judges had given their own reasoning in the forms of either concurring or dissenting opinions, some of them expressly urging the Court to finally take a firm stance in the question. and asking whether the Convention's fuzzy wording (namely, the wording of 'everyone' in Article 2, and the wording of 'others' in Article 8) extends the unborn child or not.30